RawanSaqer/Images/README.md

 * desc is the SIFT descriptors, they're 128-dimensional vectors that we can use for our final features

 10- Feature Extraction using Daisy Descriptor.

 11- Feature extraction using HOG.

+12- Python tesseract.

+13- Perform a dictionary learning (and atom extraction) from the MNIST dataset.

+14- FeatureDetectionUsingConvolution.

+15- Reduce data dimensions by building an autoencoder